openedx/open-edx-proposals/oeps/oep-0045-arch-ops-and-config.rst

 Operations Manuals
 ******************

 A clear manual of operations will exist in the form of RST files in an ``operations`` directory within the ``documentation`` directory for that application.
 See `this commit`_ for an example provided by the Open edX Build-Test-Release working group.
-The operations docs will cover common operations such as how to run the application for web traffic or as an async worker and how to manage the applications underlying database schema.
+The operations docs will cover common operations such as how to run the application for web traffic or as an async worker and how to manage the application's underlying database schema.
 It will also include a list of potential maintenance tasks operators may want to leverage such as clearing sessions or applying security patches.
 Finally it will include the list of ad-hoc management commands operators can use to help handle edge case or one-time operations.

-In the same vein as not dictating how operators create and manage their application config files, so too will operators be expected to manage how they execute the operations documented in the manual.
+In the same vein as not dictating how operators create and manage their application config files, operators will also be expected to manage how they execute the operations documented in the manual.

 .. _this commit: https://github.com/openedx-btr-wg/edx-platform/commit/        18effd83f983f497ca0a1535108fa41dc50d06a2#diff-ca02329742db0a77612a18ba1260d178R1-R39